rizqinugroho/learning-hadoop/README.md

 ## Step 8
 Verify the result
-> hadoop fs -ls /user/root/output
+> hadoop dfs -ls /user/root/output

 You should see the result similiar like this.
 > Found 2 items <br>